hakwerk/gha-docker-registry-tag-info/README.md

 1. Create a pull request and get feedback on your action
 1. Merge the pull request into the `main` branch

-Your action is now published! :rocket:
+The action is now published! :rocket:

 For information about versioning your action, see [Versioning](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md)